slotThe/slotThe.github.io/posts/pretty-latex.md

 tags: emacs
 ---

-A friend of mine recently confided in me that, after years of using Emacs, he was only now getting into using `prettify-symbols-mode` for editing LaTeX buffers!
+A friend recently confided in me that, after years of using Emacs, he was only now getting into using `prettify-symbols-mode` for editing LaTeX buffers!
 After overwhelming him with more customisations related to this,